dotnet/docs-maui/docs/fundamentals/triggers.md

 A `Trigger` represents a trigger that applies property values, or performs actions, when the specified property meets a specified condition.

-The following example shows a `Trigger` that changes an `Entry` background color when it receives focus:
+The following example shows a `Trigger` that changes an <xref:Microsoft.Maui.Controls.Entry> background color when it receives focus:

 ```xaml
 <Entry Placeholder="Enter name">